ra1028/VueFlux/README.md

 If your project is small-scale, you will most likely be fine without VueFlux.
 However, as the scale of your project becomes larger, VueFlux will be the best choice to handle the complicated data flow.

-VueFlux is recommended to be used with arbitrary Reactive programming libraries(e.g. [RxSwift](https://github.com/ReactiveX/RxSwift), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and [ReactiveKit](https://github.com/ReactiveKit/ReactiveKit)), but even VueFlux alone works awesome.
+VueFlux is recommended to be used with arbitrary reactive programming libraries(e.g. [RxSwift](https://github.com/ReactiveX/RxSwift), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and [ReactiveKit](https://github.com/ReactiveKit/ReactiveKit)), but even VueFlux alone works awesome.

 ---